OSDeploy/GitBook/osconfig/getting-started.md

 # OSConfig: Getting Started

-Adding OSConfig is easy to configure in a few steps
+Running OSConfig is easy to configure in a few steps with MDT.
+I recommend starting with MDT, then moving to Configuration Manager.

 ---